 Chile

-The Chamber of Deputies is currently deliberating the AI Regulation Bill, which was proposed by the government in May 2024.
-This bill seeks to regulate the development and use of AI systems while promoting technological innovation and ensuring the protection of citizens’ rights and safety.
-The Future, Science, Technology, Knowledge and Innovation Committee is reviewing additional amendments submitted by the government to further refine the bill.
-In January 2025, a comparative analysis of AI regulation bills was conducted to assess and enhance the legislative framework.
-The Committee is also conducting an ongoing review of AI legislation in collaboration with the Ministry of Science, Technology, Knowledge and Innovation, the National Center for Artificial Intelligence, and university experts.
+In October 2025, the Chamber of Deputies passed the AI Regulation Bill, which seeks to regulate the development and use of AI systems while promoting technological innovation and ensuring the protection of citizens’ rights and safety.
+During the review process, the Future, Science, Technology, Knowledge and Innovation Committee examined additional government-proposed amendments to further refine the bill.
+The Committee conducted multiple review sessions in collaboration with the Ministry of Science, Technology, Knowledge and Innovation, the National Center for Artificial Intelligence and academic experts.
+As a result, provisions related to privacy and data governance were strengthened, and the AI risk classification system was newly defined.
+The bill is now under review in the Senate.

 Each year, the Senate hosts Congreso Futuro, an event that provides a platform for discussing science, technology and future challenges.
 The 2025 edition featured various sessions on the future impact of AI.
 The Senate is also discussing a bill to penalize the misuse of generative AI, including deepfakes and fake documents.